 The first iteration divides the dataset into a training set with observations from Q1/2014 to Q4/2019 and a test set from Q1/2020.
-In the next steps, the data of the tested quarter is added to the training set, and the models are retrained and tested on data of the next quarter.
+In the following steps, the data of the tested quarter is added to the training set, and the models are retrained and tested on data from the next quarter.
 The advantages of this approach are that all algorithms are tested on unseen data and thus produce unbiased, robust results.
 Furthermore, the testing approach provides a realistic testing scenario.
-In Table 3, the number of training and test observations for each iteration are presented.
+Table 3 presents the number of training and test observations for each iteration.10